-When thinking about a bag's condition the place to start, Retail Director and Co-founder of The Handbag Clinic, Charlotte Staerck, says is with prevention.
-In fact, Charlotte says this step is the most important thing you can do for your bag.
+"Prevention is the place to start when thinking about a bag's condition", says Charlotte.
+In fact, she says this step is the most important thing you can do for your bag.

-"You will then need to keep on top of it - keeping a bag looking great is about regular maintenance rather than a quick fix.
+She continues: "You will then need to keep on top of it - keeping a bag looking great is about regular maintenance rather than a quick fix."

 What you need to protect your leather bag

 "At its most basic level, the must-have for every handbag is a make-up bag and a pen lid.
-Throwing makeup brushes, a smashed powder, lipstick that loses its lid or an open pen into your bag causes the bag to become heavily stained on the interior.
-Makeup and ink are some of the hardest stains to remove from fabric with the high oil content and the interior of your bag needs protecting just as much as the outside.
+Throwing makeup brushes, a smashed powder, lipstick that loses its lid, or an open pen causes the bag to become heavily stained on the interior.
+Makeup and ink are some of the hardest stains to remove from fabric due to the high oil content.
+This means the interior of your bag needs protecting just as much as the outside."

-Consider buying Stain Cover just in case your bag gets messy... at the Handbag Clinic you can insure up to 15 handbags against stains for a small fee per month.
+Charlotte advises buying Stain Cover just in case your bag gets messy: "At the Handbag Clinic you can insure up to 15 handbags against stains for a small fee per month."